NadjibSb/React-apps/README.md

 The **Counter-App** is a list of counters which each counter controle its state.
 This app introduces the use of the react basics:

 - Components
 - State
 - Props
 - Event handling
 - Functional components
 - Life cycle hooks

 ## <a name="vidly">Vidly</a>

+Vidly display a list of movies with a banch of options, this app uses :

+- Pagination
+- Type checking / default props, with PropTypes
+- Filtering
+- Sorting